HowTo: Zigbee - Migrate a CC2530/CC2531 coordinator under zigbee2mqtt to another coordinator

 For a few years I have had a USB dongle based on the CC2530 or CC2531 IC with the cigbee2mqtt firmware used.

-Now the Zigbee network has grown so much over time that it was time for a more powerful Zigbee USB dongle.
-The Zigbee coordinator based on the CC2530 or CC2531 IC (this is what the “role” of the Zigbee USB dongle in a Zigbee network is called) can manage a maximum of 15 Zigbee devices with the standard firmware.
+Now, over time, the Zigbee network has grown so much that it's time for a more powerful Zigbee USB dongle.
+The Zigbee coordinator based on the CC2530 or CC2531 IC (this is what the “role” of the Zigbee USB dongle in a Zigbee network is called.) can manage a maximum of 15 Zigbee devices with the standard firmware.

 At first I was a bit reluctant to do so because I believed that I would then have to reconnect all my existing Zigbee devices to the coordinator.